dylanroscover/Embody/README.md

 ## :label: Getting Started
 1. **Download and Add Embody**: Drag and drop the Embody `.tox` from the [`/release`](https://github.com/dylanroscover/Embody/tree/main/release) folder into your project.

 2. **Initialize Embody**: Upon creation, choose to re-initialize or keep the last saved state.
 Typically, re-initialize for new networks.
-The default externalization folder is `lib` within your project folder.
+The default externalization folder is the root of your project folder.
 This can be customized.
 Moving the folder disables Embody, which then recreates the folder structure.

 3. **Tag Operators for Externalization**:
     - Select an operator and press `lctrl` twice to add the externalization tag desired.